 Concern was raised that proposed text wording is not clear in the application of the 10-foot separation between groupings of townhomes in both the R 1.5 zone and the R-2 zone in applying to all groupings of any number of proposed unit groupings at 3 or above as allowed.
 All Townhouses on platted on individual lot so the standard separation between the end units will be 14' wall to wall due to the standard side yard setback of 7'.
-Townhouses in the R-1.5 zone are proposed to be limited to 3 attached units without providing a separation.
-Townhouses in R-2 zone are proposed to be limited to 6 attached units without providing a separation.
-The previously proposed minimum 10-foot separation proposed would be applied from the common unit property line creating a minimum 20' actual wall to wall separation to provide a visual as well as physical separation between each grouping of any number of allowed townhouses to facilitate compatibility of townhouse development with adjacent single-family development.
+Townhouses in the R-1.5 zone are proposed to be limited to (no more than 3 attached units without then providing a 10' separation from an adjacent townhome property line.)
+Townhouses in R-2 zone are proposed to be limited to (no more than 6 attached units without then providing a 10' separation from an adjacent townhome property line.)
+The previously proposed minimum 10-foot separation proposed would be applied from the common unit property line creating a minimum (24') actual wall to wall separation to provide a visual as well as physical separation between each grouping of any number of allowed townhouses to facilitate compatibility of townhouse development with adjacent single-family development.

-Text Change: Staff proposes amending the townhouse text language to assure that the 10' separation between a groupings of no more than 3 attached units in the R 1.5 zone and 10'

-separation between groupings of no more than 6 attached units in the R-2 zone is clearly stated to be from the common property line and apply to any configuration of allowed units.
+Text Change: Staff proposes amending the townhouse text language to assure that the 10' separation between a groupings of no more than 3 attached units in the R 1.5 zone and 10' separation between groupings of no more than 6 attached units in the R-2 zone is clearly stated to be from the common property line and apply to any configuration of allowed units.